100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Northern elections

-Northern Irish elections are held under the terms of the Act.
-Unionists win 40 out of the 52 seats, including two women, Julia McMordie and Dehra Chichester (left).
-Six seats are won by the Nationalist party, and six are taken by Sinn Féin members, including Éamon de Valera, Michael Collins, and Arthur Griffith.
-With the southern elections a formality, Sinn Féin had poured considerable resources into the northern campaign, standing on an anti-partition platform, and were disappointed by the unionist landslide.
+Northern elections are held under the terms of the Act.
+Unionists win 40 out of 52 seats, including two women, Julia McMordie and Dehra Chichester (left).
+Six seats are won by the Nationalist Party, and six are taken by Sinn Féin, including Eamon de Valera, Michael Collins, and Arthur Griffith.
+Sinn Féin, who stood on an anti-partition platform, are disappointed by the Unionist landslide.

 07 Jun 1921